Benjamin-Joe/Battleship-PP3/README.md

 <a name="resubmit"></a>
 ## Resubmit
+As this is a resubmit, I already had a lot of the code needed written out, so I have reused a lot of the code from the previous submission, but with all of the issues from last time addressed
 This is the resubmission for pp3 with code institute.
 The fail reason's were due to the following:
 Bug causing ships to be placed ontop of eachother
 Lack of bug fixes